-Rather than posting individual documents to the Learning Management System (LMS), or emailing them to students, you are encouraged to use links to those documents.
-This is always the safer route to prevent violation of copyright.
+Rather than posting individual documents to Virtual Campus, or emailing them to students, you are encouraged to use the Library's Course Reserve Service.
+If you need to share content from the Library's electronic collection, use links instead because:

 Linking to electronic books

 - Step 1: Access an electronic book in the Library Catalogue.

 - Step 2: Under the item’s "Details,” click on “Export” to locate the "Permalink" URL.

 - Step 3: Copy the "Permalink" URL.
 This provides a permanent link to the record in the Library Catalogue, from which users may connect to the full-text e-book.

 Note: Due to licensing limitations, vendors may restrict the number of concurrent users of an e-book at a given time.
 If the number of concurrent users is limited, it will be indicated once connected to the e-book's platform.